 When the Nats started to improve and move out of the top-10 spots in the amateur draft, the only way to improve the talent equally was to move the resources into the Latin American countries and there is not a chance that the Nationals win without Soto and Robles and the efforts of DiPuglia and his staff.
+His father, also Luis Garcia, is a former big leaguer.
 The timing was perfect when the Lerner family moved millions of funding into the Dominican Academy.
 The 2014 and 2015 signing class that included Soto in 2015 saw record signing bonuses paid.

 — Jesse Sanchez (@JesseSanchezMLB) July 2, 2015